ouspg/CompSec-return-templates/Lab3Template/README.md

 ### D) What IP address(es) hypotetically points towards controller of botnet itself?

 * What IP addresses(es)?
-* Why did you think, that they might belong to attacker?
+* Why did you think that they might belong to attacker?

 ## Task 2: Malware - dynamic analysis